Connect with others who understand.

 Contact a doctor if any of the following situations occur:

 • The cyst persists for more than a few days — You may need prescription medicine from a dermatologist.
-“I now have a script for doxycycline to use when I get a flare,” one myHSteam member said.
+“I now have a script for an antibiotic to use when I get a flare,” one myHSteam member said.

 • You have a fever or other signs of illness — The infection may have spread and requires medical care.
-“My underarm cyst popped, but since then, I’ve had a fever, chills, migraine, and vomiting,” one member said.
-These are signs that you should see a doctor right away.
+“My underarm cyst popped, but since then, I’ve had a fever, chills, migraine, and vomiting,” said one member, who was experiencing symptoms that indicate the need to see a doctor right away.

 • This is not your first cyst — You may have a chronic skin disease such as HS, which requires long-term treatment and prevention.